retentioneering/retentioneering-tools/docs/source/compare.rst

 Parameters for function rete.compare():
     * groups: tuple (g1, g2), where g1 and g2 are collections of user_id`s (list, tuple or set) of two groups for comparison.
     * function(x): function that takes single user dataset as an argument and returns a single numerical value (see below for more examples).
     * test: {'ks_2samp', 'mannwhitneyu'}, selected statistical test to test the null hypothesis that 2 independent samples are drawn from the same distribution.
-One-sided tests are used, meaning that distributions are compared 'less' or 'greater'.
-For discrete variables (like convertions or number of purchase) use `Mann-Whitney test <https://en.wikipedia.org/wiki/Mann–Whitney_U_test>`__ (‘mannwhitneyu’).
+One-sided tests are used, meaning that distributions are compared for 'less' or 'greater'.
+For discrete variables (like convertions, number of purchases) use `Mann-Whitney test <https://en.wikipedia.org/wiki/Mann–Whitney_U_test>`__ (‘mannwhitneyu’).
 For continious variables (like average_check) use `Kolmogorov-Smirnov test <https://en.wikipedia.org/wiki/Kolmogorov–Smirnov_test>`__ ('ks_2samp').
     * group_names - optional parameter to set group names for the output.

-We can see that in the example above test group performed statistically significantly better than control group (given P-value threshold for significance 0.05), threfore change must be implemented.
-Histogram just illustrates how the metric is distributed between groups (in the example above metrics can only be 0 or 1).
+We can see that in the example above test group have statistically significantly higher convertion rate than control group (given P-value threshold for significance 0.05), threfore change must be implemented.
+Histogram just illustrates how the selected metric is distributed between groups (in the example above metrics can only be 0 or 1).

 To illustrate better how to define custom metrics and pass it as an argument to rete.compare() function let's compare couple more metrics.
 Suppose we would like to compare